 Here’s what you should include on a no-experience cover letter:

-- short paragraph on why you’re perfect for the company,
+- why you’re perfect for this particular company,

-- short paragraph on why the entry-level position is perfect for you,
+- why this particular entry-level position is perfectly suited for you,

 Pro Tip: Though you should follow our formal cover letter structure, you’ll have some leeway in your writing style.
 On the resume, you’d use fragmented sentences and clipped phrases, but here you can flex a bit.